MariusArhaug/MariusArhaug/README.md

 ### Hi there 👋
 My name is Marius Arhaug.
 Im currently studying for my masters degree in Computer Science at NTNU.
 Where I am majoring in the field of _Algorithms_ and _High Performance Computing (HPC)_.
+Currently a partime software developer **@Sportradar**.

 This summer I have gotten the opportunity to work at two full time internships at **Sportradar** and **Metaito**.
 Where I had the role as a _software developer_ and as a _fullstack developer_, respectively.
 Technologies include Java, Typescript with Express/Node.js, GraphQL, AWS and Vue.js, Elixir with PostgresSQL and Neo4j.